RealBirdMan91/PostgreSQL/postgres.md

 There are six forms of normalization, but these are very theoretical.
 Therefore, in this chapter they are converted into simple and practical rules.

 **The six normalization forms can be viewed [here](https://www.guru99.com/database-normalization.html) if you are interested.**

+**Simple Rules:**
+1. Avoid mixing data entities in the same table.
+2. Avoid multiple values in a single table cell.
+3. Try to avoid splitting basic data across dozens of tables.
+(Dont't overengineer)